Faevoh/employee-management/README.md

 # Employee Management API
-An "Employee Management" API where Admin can retrieve a list of all employees within the organization, Get the details of a specific employee, including their position, department, and contact information etc. While using Javascript, Nodejs, Expressjs and MongoDb for database.
+An "Employee Management" API that allows to manage employees within an organisation, including retrieving a list of all employees within the organization, Getting the details of a specific employee, including their position, department, and contact information etc. It also includes admin authentication.
+Using Javascript, Nodejs, Expressjs, MongoDb for database and JWT for authentication.

 ## Table of Contents
 - [Project setup and Installation](#installation)